DOVER KENT ARCHIVES

 This one confused me a little at the start.
 I assumed that the "Sir Jeffrey Amherst" and the "Crown Point Inn" were two different buildings, but further research pointed me in the right direction and indeed they are one and the same, with probably the longest name in Kent for an Inn.

-The "Crown Point Inn", home of the independent Sevenoaks Brewery, was built in a setting which resembled the scene of Sir Jeffrey Amherst's great Canadian victory, which is how it came by its name.
+The "Crown Point Inn", home of the independent Sevenoaks Brewery, and I was told that this was built in a setting which resembled the scene of Sir Jeffrey Amherst's great Canadian victory, which is how it came by its name.
 By the way Sir Jeffery Amherst wanted to wipe out the Native Americans with Smallpox.
+However, Barry Aitkinson tells me that "Crown Point is named after the fort in New York State, USA, and not a Canadian battle.

 It is said the building was originally a hunting lodge.